Visitor guide

 Royal Necropolis of the Basilica of Saint-Denis visitor guide — everything you need to know before visiting

 The Basilica of Saint-Denis, in the town of Saint-Denis just north of Paris, is at once the birthplace of Gothic architecture and the royal necropolis of France.
 Around 1140 Abbot Suger rebuilt the east end of the abbey church with ribbed vaults, pointed arches and a ring of radiating chapels flooded with stained-glass light — a choir consecrated in 1144 that was the first coherent Gothic ensemble and the model for the cathedrals that followed.
-For more than twelve centuries the church was also the burial place of the kings and queens of France: almost every monarch from the 10th century to the Revolution lies here, and the choir holds the largest collection of royal recumbent effigies, the gisants, in Europe, alongside the great Renaissance tombs of Louis XII, François I and Henri II.
+For more than twelve centuries the church was also the burial place of the kings and queens of France: all but three monarchs from the 10th century until 1793 lies here, and the choir holds the largest collection of royal recumbent effigies, the gisants, in Europe, alongside the great Renaissance tombs of Louis XII, François I and Henri II.
 The nave remains a free place of worship; the paid visit is to the Royal Necropolis — the choir, the ambulatory, the crypt and the royal tombs — together with the Fabrique de la flèche, the workshop rebuilding the basilica's lost spire.
-Entry to the necropolis is by timed slot.
+Entry to the necropolis is by open-dated ticket, valid on any open day from Tuesday to Sunday.

 At a glance